blockmason/link-workshop/activity2/activity2.md

 ![Set new RPC](images/MetaMask_set_rpc.png)

->**Note:** While all 10 of your local Ganache blockchain accounts should load automatically, you may only end up with just the first account and you will have to add additonal accounts manually using the *Import Account* function.
+>**Note:** While all 10 of your local Ganache blockchain accounts should load automatically, you may only end up with just the first account and you will have to add additonal accounts manually using the *Import Account* function and copying in the account's private key.

 ![Import account](images/MetaMask_import_account.png)